Transmission congestion: Example of an FTR operation

 GA1, standing to gain most if the links between A and B are improved, decides to build another 1000-MW transmission line.
 Now there is no congestion, and the market will settle at the same price in both A and B ($30, since GA1 and GA2 cannot satisfy all demand, and the price will be determined by the cost of GB).
 GA1 will hold the FTR for 1000 MW, but will not collect anything from this right, instead pocketing the difference between its $10 cost and $30 price.

 A new plant, GA3, is constructed in A with capacity of 1000 MW and marginal cost of $9/MW.
 Now the pricing in A is $15 again (determined by GA2), pricing at B is still $30.
 Although the line built by GA1 might now be effectively used by GA3, GA1 as a holder of FTR receives the congestion rent for electricity transmitted over the line that GA1 had invested into.
 The arrangement works as if GA1 had leased the line to GA3 for the full value of the line, so FTRs are similar to tradable securities, but with automated trading.

+Transmission access charge

+Some transmission system operators offer the transmission rights owner to collect the transmission fees for them.
+For example, in California the California Independent System Operator (CAISO) offers the PTR owners a scheme where the owners hand over the operational control of their infrastructure to CAISO in exchange for the "Transmission Revenue Requirement" (TRR) that recoups the owner's costs.
+CAISO in turn collects the Transmission Access Charge (TAC) from the utilities based on the gross load, and utilities bill TAC to their customers.